peterlsmith/FormAlly/README.md

  - **sources** are usually used to monitor values of interest, such as an input field on a form, but they may also be used for constant values or even dynamic data, such as a timer value.
 Sources generate events when changes occur in the data value they monitor.

  - **predicates** are tests that check the validity of specific condition, and usually involve a source.
-For example, a predicate may test a source data value representing an input field against a regualar expression.
+For example, a predicate may test a source data value representing an input field against a regular expression.
 A predicate will listen to events on any sources they use and evaluate their corresponding tests to determine whether the condition is true or false.
-When a predicate state changes from true to false or false to true, it generates events.

  - **actions** are simple functions - such as lambda functions - that are executed by the validation when a corresponding predicate changes state.
 For example, an action may apply a style to a form element to indicate validity.
 The action is passed the predicate state when invoked.